EthenStrine/site/_posts/2019-04-09-byronichero.md

 I 10 - *apostrophe* - expresses an affinity with and love for the ocean.
 II 12-14 - the ocean is invulnerable to the actions of humanity.
 II 15-16 - *simile* - this comparison suggests humanity's insignificance.
+I 27 - personified, the ocean despises and punishes human evil.